ai-made-approachable/rivet-chat-api/readme.md

 ![Chat UI for Rivet!](/chat_ui.png "Chat UI for Rivet!")

-# Last updates 15.
+# Last updates 19.
 Feb 2024
-- Added a simple way to deploy to the cloud!
-- Fully revamped how most of the parts are working; you do not need to touch a configuration file anymore
-- You only need to drop files into /rivet folder to be able to work with them (but make sure to properly prepare the files; see "Use your own files")
-- Files are references now as models and no more via different ports
+- Added plugin support as well as access to environment variables (see #3 Additional features)

 # 1. Cloud setup
 ## Requirements